-Youth ministry can be highly rewarding and highly discouraging…sometimes all within the span of an hour.
-Helicopter parents, apathetic teenagers and eye-rolling, finger-wagging church leaders can all combine to become a slow-moving vortex of depression that churns deep in the soul of the average youth leader.
+Youth ministry can be highly rewarding and highly discouraging…sometimes within the same hour.
+Helicopter parents, apathetic teenagers, and eye-rolling, finger-wagging church leaders can all add up.

+They become a slow-moving vortex of depression that churns deep in the soul of the average youth leader.
 So why stay in such a low-pay, high-pressure position?
-Why not escape to get a “real job” in ministry, a job where you are loved and respected…and where the pay is more than the typical Barista’s?
+Why not escape to get a “real job” in ministry, a job where you’re loved and respected?
+And where the pay is more than the typical barista’s.

 2. Teenagers spread the Gospel faster than adults.

-Because the average teenager has well over 400 online and face-to-face friends they have a huge (and growing) opportunity to share the Gospel like no generation before them.
-Generation Z, the nickname for this generation of teens, is filled with “Digital natives.”
-They’re called this because they’ve never known a time without digital devices and social media.
+Because the average teenager has well over 400 online and face-to-face friends, they have a huge (and growing) opportunity to share the Gospel like no generation before them.
+Gen Z, the nickname for this cohort of teens, is filled with “digital natives.”
+They’ve never known a time without devices and social media.

 3. Teenagers are daring.

-Part of the reason that teenagers get into trouble so often is that their brains are not fully developed yet!
-The part of the brain that signals “DANGER!
-DON’T DO IT!” is not fully operational.
-Believe it or not this reality can be an advantage when it comes to getting teenagers to live out the Cause of Christ (Matthew 28:18-20)!
+Part of the reason teens get into trouble so often is that their brains aren’t fully developed yet.
+The part that signals “DANGER!
+DON’T DO IT!“ isn’t fully operational.
+Believe it or not, this can be an advantage for getting teenagers to live out the Cause of Christ (Matthew 28:18-20)!

-4. Teenagers are fast-learners.
+4. Teenagers are fast learners.